philzook58/philzook58.github.io/_posts/2023-05-08-egraph-ground-rewrite.md

 [E-graphs](https://egraphs-good.github.io/) are a data structure for compactly storing a pile of ground equations.
 They are the core of a cool methodology for performing equational search for optimized forms of expressions (optimizing tensor computations, floating point expressions, circuits, database queries, etc).

 [Term rewriting](https://www.stephendiehl.com/posts/exotic02.html) is an old and sophisticated field.
+See [Term Rewriting and All That](https://www21.in.tum.de/~nipkow/TRaAT/) for a good resource.
+Learning new stuff every day.

 In the most recent variant of e-graph literature I have not seen made explicit some of the connections between the approaches.
-In this blog post, I try to show this connection, how it shows one possible road to extending egraph rewriting to lambda terms and hypothetical reasoning.
+In this blog post, I try to demonstrate this connection, and insinuate it shows one possible road to extending egraph rewriting to lambda terms and hypothetical reasoning by borrowing from superposition.

 # Duh?
 I think basically the correspondence I'm suggesting is so obvious it's not even interesting if you're aware of both worlds or the history of the fields.